 Herod Agrippa II - dwindling power

-- Also, the Romans sought his advice into how to handle the Jews because the Romans seemed to have had quite a time understanding their vastly different culture.
+Also, the Romans sought his advice on how to handle the Jews because the Romans seemed to have had quite a time understanding their vastly different culture.

 I didn't use all the proper titles above, because it can get confusing.
 So here they are now: